mojaloop/Currency-conversion/APICandidate for currency conversion support in Mojaloop.md

 The HTTP request **GET /services/FXP** is used to request information about the participants in a scheme who offer currency conversion services, and optionally to restrict the search to participants who offer currency conversion services in a particular currency corridor.
 The required corridor is specified by giving the ISO 4217 currency code for the source currency and the target currency in the *\<sourceCurrency\>* and *\<targetCurrency\>* fields: for instance **GET /services/FXP/KES/ZAR** is used to request a list of participants who support conversions from Kenyan shillings to South African rand.

+A DFSP may request that the **services** call should return all the FXPs who will undertake conversion from, or to, a particular currency without specifying what the counter-currency should be.
+For instance, to return a list of all the FXPs who support conversion to ZAR:

+**GET /services/FXP//ZAR**

+To return a list of all the FXPs who support conversion from KES:

+**GET /services/FXP/KES/**

 **Note** that:

 -   If no currency corridor is specified, then the service makes no guarantee that a specific FXP will in fact be able to perform any specific currency conversion.